Transforming Jetty Road Glenelg - FAQs

 We will provide wayfinding for visitors and local residents to navigate construction areas and access businesses and services along Jetty Road Glenelg.
 This will also include promoting off-street and side-street parking.

-- Will other events be impacted?
+- Will Jetty Road events be impacted?

-Any other events held along Jetty Road will continue to be accessible via the City zone.
+Events held along Jetty Road will continue to be accessible via the City zone.

 - How is this project being funded?